 Dear fellow Belgians in the United Kingdom,

-The Embassy of Belgium has held an information session about EU citizens’ rights in the context of Brexit on 21 June 2018, the recording of which can be watched here.
+The Embassy of Belgium has held it latest information session about EU citizens’ rights in the context of Brexit on 24 October 2018, the recording of which can be watched here.
 The presentation shown in the video can be accessed here.

-Even though the Home Office has not communicated all the details regarding the stay of citizens from EU member states, it would from now on be prudent to keep any document proving residency in the United Kingdom.
+The settled status scheme is being tested at the moment and it is not yet open for the general public.
+In this context, it would from now on be prudent to keep any document proving residency in the United Kingdom.
 Those documents could then be presented to the Home Office in case of need.
 Furthermore it is a good reflex to have one’s administrative file in order, particularly one’s identity documents: the ID and the passport, if applicable.

 In a referendum on 23rd June 2016, a majority voted for the United Kingdom to leave the European Union.
 On the 29th of March 2017, the British Government formally notified the European Council of its intention to withdraw from the Union.
 The United Kingdom and the European Union are at present negotiating an agreement setting out the arrangement for its withdrawal.